tonetheman/js13k_2022/readme.md

 - need a garden that grows over time
     - as score increases more of the garden is shown
     - not sure how to implement this exactly
+    - IDEA: draw the entire garden all at once
+    - the score is really just effecting the opacity
+    - so as the score gets closer to -255 you are seeing
+    - more and more of the garden

 - need have a 2nd bad guy that shoots differently
     - aka uses the angle to determine the shot